Xiaomingzzhang/InvariantManifolds.jl/README.md

 ```
 Run `myplot(result)` to get the figure that can be zoom in.

-See more exmples in document.
+See more examples in document.

+These features may be added in the future:

+- Compute saddles' high-dimensional manifolds of smooth mapping;
+- Compute invariant tori.